-Wine has been a hot topic for millennia; it is entwined with our culture like no other libation.
-Wine is fun, interesting, desirable, and posh; it’s the one drink for that you have to study to understand fully.
+Wine has been a hot topic for millennia, entwined with our culture like no other libation.
+Wine is fun, engaging, desirable, and posh; it’s the one drink you must study to understand fully.
 Whether we talk about provenance or grape varieties, wine producers or vintage variations, terroir or technology, the wine universe is immense.

-It’s no surprise that wine education is mainstream, especially online.
+It’s no surprise that wine education is mainstream, primarily online.
 Wine blogs abound, and many of them have been running for decades.
 Both wine enthusiasts and experts share their wine reviews, experience, and wine knowledge in many formats and styles, from videos to infographics.
-These are our favorite wine blogs online today, but we’re well aware they’re just the tip of the iceberg.
-Tell us if we missed your favorite wine blogs in the comments below.
+These are our favorite wine blogs online today, but we know they’re just the tip of the iceberg.
+So tell us if we missed your favorite wine blogs in the comments below.

 Wine Blogs for the Trade